 From 2018, the DRA is implementing its programme "INKuLtur - For Inclusion and Participation in Сultural Life" in collaboration with partners from Eastern European countries and Germany.

 Our key concern is to enable people with disabilities in Russia and, for the first time, in the Ukraine to have equal access to art and culture.

 People with disabilities encounter problems in many everyday situations that make equal access in society difficult if not impossible.
 These affect wheelchair users, people with hearing or visual impairments, as well as people with intellectual and other disabilities.
-Many have never been to a museum or cinema in their lives: not for lack of interest, but because there are no suitable provisions, but therefore lots of restrictions due to social context.
+Many have never been to a museum or cinema in their lives: not for lack of interest, but because there are no suitable provisions and lots of restrictions due to social context.

 Additionally, many people share opinions along the lines of: "But why would a blind person need to be able to go to a museum, if they cannot see anything there anyway?”
 The so-called "mental barriers" are therefore no less of a problem than the physical ones.

 Our international programme "INKuLtur - For Inclusion and Participation in cultural life" aims to change this!

 The views expressed on this page do not necessarily reflect those of the European Union or the German Federal Foreign Office.